 Mumbai has several serene and ecstatic hill stations situated close to it.
 These are perfect for a break from your busy week’s schedule.

 They are just ideal for a summer retreat.
 They are perfect for calming your nerves.
-These places are also perfect for the adventure buffs out there as they are ideal for mountain sports.
+These places are also perfect for adventure buffs as they are suitable for mountain sports.

 Here is a list of hill stations in and around Mumbai where you can enjoy your weekends-